brunobrr/bdc/README.md

 ### Overview

 Handle biodiversity data from several different sources is not an easy task.
-This workflow was created to facilitate i) standardization and integration of heterogeneous datasets; and ii) to flag, document, clean, and correct errors or suspect records of biodiversity data.
+This workflow was created to facilitate i) the standardization and integration of heterogeneous datasets; and ii) flag, document, clean, and correct errors in biodiversity datasets.

 The workflow is composed of five core steps:

 1.  **Standardization** and **integration** of different datasets;
 2.  **Pre-filter**: flagging and removal of invalid or non-interpretable information, followed by data amendments (e.g., correct transposed coordinates and standardize country names);
 3.  **Taxonomy**: cleaning, parsing, and standardization of scientific names against multiple taxonomic references.
 The workflow corrects spelling errors and converts nomenclatural synonyms to currently accepted names;
 4.  **Space**: flagging of erroneous, suspicious, and low-precision geographic coordinates;
 5.  **Time**: flagging and, whenever possible, correction of inconsistent collection date.